Actively Recruiting

 - Parent is younger than 18 years old

-- Child does not have moderate-to-severe impairments in executive functioning (score less than 60 on BRIEF-P)
+- Child does not have moderate-to-severe impairments in executive functioning as indicated by a BRIEF score of 60 or higher

 - Child and parent are not English-speaking